carloscarvallo/edger/README.md

 # Edger

-A file watcher/sync to work locally on the Apigee Edge platform
+A file watcher/sync to work locally on the Apigee Edge platform.

 ## Description